csingl202/csingl202/README.md

 # <a href="https://github.com/csingl202/">Clyde Singleton</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+Hello, thank you for stopping by!
+Please feel free to check out some of the projects that I’ve completed to enhance security operations and processes!

 ## ⚠️ Vulnerability Management Projects